What does the cost of traveling on a brigade include?

-Do former/returning brigadistas have to be interviewed and approved?
+Do all brigadistas have to be interviewed and approved?

 Yes.
-To prioritize the collective safety and security of the VB, and to ensure that all applicants are informed of recent changes to the brigade structure as well as program details and expectations for the 50th anniversary contingent specifically, all applicants (except those who have gone through the process of becoming a responsable) will be contacted for an interview.
+To prioritize the collective safety and security of the VB, and to ensure that all applicants are informed of recent changes to the brigade structure as well as program details and expectations, all applicants will be contacted for an interview.

 What kind of voluntary work does the VB do in Cuba?

 We do the work that is asked of us.
 The VB was founded in 1969 as a work project for US Americans to support the largest ever sugar harvest in Cuba.
 Accordingly, the first brigades worked cutting sugarcane.
 Subsequent brigades have continued this legacy in other areas of agricultural work as well as in construction and light manufacturing work.
-We do not yet know the specific work assignment(s) for the 50th anniversary brigade.
 Recent brigades have planted and harvested fruits and vegetables in urban gardens, aided in post-hurricane housing reconstruction, painted university buildings, and assembled notebooks in a small factory.